Excepticon/excepticon-docs/articles/getting-started/azure-functions.md

-### 3. Add Excepticon ApiKey to Configuration
+### 3. Add Excepticon API Key to Configuration

-In this example, I pass an instance of `ExcepticonOptions` which contains my project's ApiKey to the `ExcepticonSdk.Init` method.  `ExcepticonOptions` is initialized on startup from the app's configuration, and it is registered as a property on the `FunctionsAppSettings` object, which is registered with the DI container and directed into the Azure Function:
+In this example, I pass an instance of `ExcepticonOptions` which contains my project's API Key to the `ExcepticonSdk.Init` method.  `ExcepticonOptions` is initialized on startup from the app's configuration, and it is registered as a property on the `FunctionsAppSettings` object, which is registered with the DI container and directed into the Azure Function:

 FunctionsAppSettings: